-Center of Science and Industry (COSI) COSI fuses playground and museum (left), with more than 300 interactive exhibits and a movie theater.
-Admission charged.
-(614) 228-2674; cosi.org
+Center of Science and Industry (COSI) COSI fuses playground and museum (left), with more than 300 interactive exhibits and a movie theater. cosi.org

-Columbus Zoo and Aquarium More than 700 species reside at this top-ranked zoo; the new Polar Frontier brings polar bears here for the first time since 1994.
-Zoombezi Bay water park and Safari Golf Club fund the zoo's conservation efforts.
-Admission charged.
-(800) 666-5397; columbuszoo.org
+Columbus Zoo and Aquarium More than 700 species reside at this top-ranked zoo.
+At the Polar Frontier, a clear-ceiling viewing area lets visitors see polar bears playing in a pool overhead.
+Zoombezi Bay water park and Safari Golf Club fund the zoo's conservation efforts. columbuszoo.org

 The Wilds Rhinos, giraffes and other exotic animals roam a 10,000- acre nature preserve 70 miles east of Columbus in Cumberland.
-Safari tours and overnight stays available; admission charged.
-(740) 638-5030; thewilds.org
+Safari tours and overnight stays available. thewilds.org

 - Photo Courtesy of Ohio State University